Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 There can be a few industry-specific questions as the recruitment typically is done for a specific industry vertical.

 Please make sure that you are aware of the industry vertical throughout the value chain.
 Keep in mind all the stakeholders in the industry and prepare for the interview.

 These questions do not decide your selection or rejection in the interview but still are an important part.

 If you are able to convincingly answer these questions, it creates a positive image in the interviewer’s mind and the chances of you getting selected become brighter.

-Questions around fiscal policies, monetary policies and budgets are the most common ones to be asked.
+Questions about fiscal policies, monetary policies, and budgets are the most common ones to be asked.

 These questions are asked to know your opinion and seldom have just one correct answer.